-The colder weather is here – with months more coming – and so it’s time to start cranking up the heat to help ensure that your home (and you and your family) remain warm and toasty.
+The colder weather is here–with months more coming–and so it’s time to crank up the heat to help ensure that your home (and you and your family) remain warm and toasty.

-But no matter how you heat your home, it can’t exactly be described as a cheap undertaking, meaning that if there are effective ways to be found that can help homeowners crank up that heat just a little less most budget savvy homeowners will be at least willing to give them a try.
+But no matter how you heat your home, it can’t exactly be described as a cheap undertaking, meaning that if there are effective ways to be found that can help homeowners crank up that heat just a little less, most budget savvy homeowners will be at least willing to try them.

 With the in mind here are some clever ways you can keep warm(er) this winter without having to run your heating system at full blast for too long, even on the coldest winter days.

 We all know that good, insulating blinds and drapes are an excellent way to help keep all of that expensive heat contained inside where you want it to be.
 That does not mean however that they should remain closed all the time.

 Even the winter sun has warming powers and so by keeping them open during the sunny parts of the day you’ll give your heating system a helping hand.

 Change Up How You ‘Dress’ Your Floors

 Hardwood and tile floors are popular choices with homeowners – and, as a tip to those considering selling their home, to home buyers as well – and for lots of good reasons.
 When properly taken care of, they are very attractive, easy to clean and rather durable.
 In the winter however they can also be a little too cold.

 One way to help solve the problem is to add an extra area rug or two to bare floors in your home.
 They’ll help keep the room warmer and also add a nice cozy touch to your home decor, something that’s always nice to have when the weather outside is frightful!